Home Linux User Management How To Find All Sudo Users In Linux

 sk,ostechnix

 We know now how to find all sudo users in our Linux system.
 How to find whether a certain user has sudo privilege or not?
-That's easy!
+It's easy to check individual user sudo access!

 $ sudo -l -U sk